Unboxed-Software/solana-course/content/anchor-cpi.md

 ### CPI Example

-Let’s go over an example of how to make a CPI to the `mint_to` instruction on the Token Program using the `anchor_spl` crate.
+This section will walk through an example of making a CPI to the `mint_to` instruction on the Token Program using the `anchor_spl` crate.

 The `anchor_spl` crate has a `token` [module](https://docs.rs/anchor-spl/latest/anchor_spl/token/index.html) which includes: